-The jungle bird is a fun tiki cocktail that has a few interesting twists.
-It has been a smash hit among tropical drinks since its creation in 1978 at the famed Aviary bar at the Kuala Lumpur Hilton in Malaysia.
+The jungle bird is a fun tropical rum cocktail that has a few interesting twists.
+It was created in the early '70s at the famed Aviary Bar inside Malaysia's Kuala Lumpur Hilton.
 If you're looking for a great-tasting rum cocktail that gives you the chance to play with a cool garnish, it's hard to beat this recipe!

-Rum, pineapple, and lime are typical in tiki cocktails, but Campari is definitely not a common ingredient.
+Rum, pineapple, and lime are typically found in tropical cocktails, but Campari is definitely not a common ingredient.
 Usually reserved for dry dinner drinks like the Negroni, the bitter aperitif works surprisingly well in this mix.
-The fruits help smooth out its bitterness while the dark rum and simple syrup bring in a touch of sweetness to bring it all together beautifully.
+The fruits help smooth out its bitterness while the dark rum and simple syrup bring in a touch of sweetness that draws it all together beautifully.

-The real star of the show here is the garnish, though.
+The real star of the show here is the garnish.
 You'll use a pineapple wedge and a few leaves along with a cherry to create a "jungle bird" adornment for the glass.
-It's really simple to put together and the effect is spectacular, so if you normally skip the garnish on your drinks, be sure to add this one.
+It's really simple to put together and the effect is spectacular.
+If you normally skip the garnish on your drinks, be sure to add this one.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the rum, Campari, simple syrup, and pineapple and lime juices.
+In a cocktail shaker, pour the rum, Campari, pineapple and lime juices, and simple syrup.

-Garnish with a pineapple wedge adorned with pineapple leaves and a cherry to look like a "jungle bird."
+Garnish with a pineapple wedge adorned with a cherry and pineapple leaves to look like a jungle bird.
+Serve and enjoy.

-To create the garnish, cut a ring of pineapple (about 1/2-inch thick) then a triangular wedge out of that.
-Pull a few leaves from the pineapple of varying sizes, then stack them up on top of one another (shortest on top), evenly lining up the white ends.
+Cut a pineapple ring that's about 1/2-inch thick then cut it into triangular wedges.
+Pull a few leaves of varying sizes from the pineapple and stack them up on top of one another; place the shortest on top and line up the white ends.
 Use a cocktail skewer to pin a maraschino cherry on top of the leaves and through the pineapple wedge.
-Fan out the leaves to mimic a bird's tail feathers and rest the garnish along the inside of the glass.
+Fan out the leaves to mimic a bird's tail feathers and rest the garnish inside the glass.

 - Like many popular cocktails, everyone seems to have their own preference for the rum in the jungle bird.
 Dark rum is recommended over white rum, and the bold flavors of Jamaican rum is a favorite.
 You might also want to try a blackstrap (e.g., Cruzan), Goslings Black Seal, or Bacardi Dark.